dpranke/typ/README.rst

 -------

-typ originated out of work on the Blink and Chromium projects, as a way to provide a friendly interface on top of the Python unittest modules.
+typ originated out of work on the Blink and Chromium projects, as a way to provide a friendlier interface to the Python unittest modules.

 Work remaining
 --------------